 While not a proper solution, this will surely help fix the problem for users who have already upgraded their phones to Android 10.
 According to an online report, Xiaomi will re-release the update with fixes

-So, you have just been able to download Xiaomi Mi A3 Android 10 update with April 2020 security patch, and learned how to install it manually.
+So there you go!
+You have just downloaded and installed the latest Android 10-based monthly security update on your Mi A3.
 If you have any questions regarding the update instructions mentioned here, please feel free to post a comment and let us know.